Rkaufman0427/RyanKaufmanIT1025/Lab6/readme.md

 ##### HTML5 and CSS
 The purpose of each technology is to be able to create a web page the way you want to.
 The coding is very simple and easy to do.
 The apporach I took was with something I have an interest in and that is Baseball even though they just lost to the Yankess I still love them.
 SO I based my page off their history and their MLB page.
 ##### HTML and XML
+The differance between XML and HTML are that XML and HTML were designed with different goals:
+XML was designed to carry data - with focus on what data is HTML was designed to display data - with focus on how data looks XML tags are not predefined like HTML tags are
 ### Components of a URL
 ### Conclusion
 Include your conclusion here...